shinich39/comfyui-load-image-with-cmd/README.md

 ### Added menu to Save Image node and Preview Image node
 - Send to input

-copy selected image to "/ComfyUI/input" directory.
+Copy selected image to "/ComfyUI/input" directory.

-- Load image
+- Send to node

 Load selected image at the sepecific "Load image with CMD" node.